Truro: Roads

 Truro is 6 mi from the A30 trunk road, to which it is linked by the A39 from Falmouth and Penryn.
 Also passing through is the A390 between Redruth to the west and Liskeard to the east, where it joins the A38 for Plymouth, Exeter and the M5 motorway.

 Buses

-The city and surroundings have extensive bus services, provided mainly by First Kernow and Transport for Cornwall.
+The city and surroundings have extensive bus services, provided mainly by Go Cornwall Bus.
 Most routes terminate at Truro bus station, near Lemon Quay.
 A permanent Park and Ride scheme, known as Park for Truro, opened in August 2008.
-Buses based at Langarth Park in Threemilestone carry commuters into the city via Truro College, the Royal Cornwall Hospital Treliske, County Hall, the railway station, the Royal Cornwall Museum and Victoria Square, through to a second car park on the east side of the city.
+Buses based at Langarth Park in Threemilestone carry commuters into the city via Truro College, the Royal Cornwall Hospital Treliske, County Hall, the railway station, the Cornwall Museum and Art Gallery and Victoria Square, through to a second car park on the east side of the city, operated by Dartline Coaches, which is a sister company of Go Cornwall Bus.

 Truro is served by long-distance coach services, operated by National Express; there are daily departures to London, Birmingham and Penzance.